 What you can do in the meantime

-In the time leading up to your appointment, you may find relief by taking a warm bath or applying a heating pad or hot water bottle to your abdomen.
+You may find relief from menstrual cramps by taking a warm bath or applying a heating pad, hot water bottle or heat patch to your abdomen.
 Over-the-counter pain relievers, such as ibuprofen, also may help.